Orange County Misdemeanor DUI Attorney

 - Providing alternative explanations for bad driving

 While the facts shape the defense, the outcome is often determined by the skill of the driver’s DUI defense lawyer.
 The Orange County misdemeanor DUI lawyers at Law Offices of Randy Collins is committed to giving each client the strongest possible defense.
 Whether that means seeking dismissal of the charges, asking a jury to return a “not guilty” verdict, or negotiating a favorable outcome, you can be assured of an experienced, knowledgeable, and aggressive effort to help you avoid the consequences of a Southern Orange County misdemeanor DUI conviction.

 Need Help?
 Request Your Free Consult

-If you’ve been arrested for DUI and need legal assistance from our California misdemeanor DUI attorneys, call (844) 241-1221 to request a free consultation for your case.
+If you’ve been arrested for DUI and need legal assistance from our Orange County misdemeanor DUI attorneys, call (844) 241-1221 to request a free consultation for your case.